Livtencity (Maribavir)

 What Is Livtencity Used For?

-Livtencity is an antiviral prescription medicine specifically designed to treat adults who have received an organ or bone marrow transplant and developed a CMV (cytomegalovirus) infection.
+Livtencity is an antiviral medication prescribed for adults who have undergone organ or bone marrow transplants and are experiencing cytomegalovirus (CMV) infections.

 Primary Uses

-Livtencity is used to treat CMV infection and disease in adults who are resistant, refractory, or intolerant to one or more prior therapies.
-It’s specifically for patients who have had organ or bone marrow transplants.
+It is primarily used to treat CMV infection and disease in adults who are resistant, refractory, or intolerant to previous treatments.

 How It Works